awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

         - allow: [Template]
 ```

-Save your config file changes, and restart your Backstage app.
+Save your config file changes and restart your Backstage app.

-## Create a new component using the software template
+## Create a Backstage component using the software template

-In your Backstage app, create a new component that uses your customized software template.
+In your Backstage app, create a Backstage component that uses your customized software template.
 Go to `https://<your backstage app>/create`, and choose the "Nginx Fargate Web Service" template.
 Fill in a component name like `my-tutorial-service`.

+> Note:
+>
+> *Backstage components* are different than [Proton components](https://docs.aws.amazon.com/proton/latest/adminguide/ag-components.html), which are service extensions that allow developers to augment Proton services with additional provisioned resources.

 ![Tutorial scaffolder page 1](images/tutorial-scaffolder-1.png "Tutorial scaffolder page 1")